Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with hepatocellular carcinoma (liver cancer) who have been treated with sorafenib (Nexavar).
+• Adult patients with hepatocellular carcinoma (liver cancer) who have been treated with sorafenib (Nexavar).
 In such cases, Opdivo is used in combination with ipilimumab (Yervoy).

 Advanced esophageal cancer